- Search The Registry

 - Teacher’s Forum

 - My Account

-*Homer Harris was born on this date 1916.
+*Homer Harris was born on this date in 1916.
 He was a Black physician and college athlete.

-In Iowa, he was voted most valuable player in the Big Ten Conference.
+In Iowa, he was voted the most valuable player in the Big Ten Conference.
 The following year he became the Big Ten’s first Black captain and the first Black captain of any sport in Iowa.
-But despite his talents on the playing fields, his mother had other ambitions for him.
+But despite his talents on the playing field, his mother had other ambitions for him.
 He had considered playing professional football after graduation, but the National Football League had banned Black players at the time.
-His mother always called him Doc, and she told him that if he didn't want to go to medical school that was fine, but then she was going to have to help some other boy do it.
+His mother always called him Doc and told him that if he didn't want to go to medical school, that was fine, but she would have to help some other boys do it.

 An anonymous donor has given $1.3 million to create a half-acre park in Harris' honor.
 The gift is believed to be the largest single private donation made toward a park in the city's history.
 Harris said, "I'm very imperfect, and I've struggled just like everybody else."
 His wife Dorothy said he was deeply moved.
 "It really meant something to him that someone would do this for him."

 Homer Harris died on March 17, 2007.